SubramaniarajaPS/Java-Essentials/src/main/java/docs/Comprehensive_Java_Notes.md

 - Exception Handling Mechanisms:

     - try-catch Block: A mechanism to handle exceptions.
 The code that might throw an exception is placed inside the try block.
 If an exception occurs, it is caught by the catch block, preventing abrupt program termination and allowing the application to continue running.
     - finally Block: An optional block that always executes, regardless of whether an exception occurred or was handled.
 It's often used for resource cleanup, such as closing files or database connections.
     - throw keyword: Used to explicitly throw an exception from within a method or block of code.
     - throws keyword: Used in a method signature to declare that a method might throw a certain type of checked exception.
 This informs calling methods that they need to handle the declared exception.
 It's not for throwing multiple exceptions.
     - Custom Exceptions: You can create your own exception classes by extending Exception or RuntimeException.
 This allows you to define application-specific errors.
     - Chained Exceptions: Allows associating one exception with another, where one exception describes the cause of another.

-### Memory Management

-Java memory management is a fundamental concept involving the automatic allocation and deallocation of objects, managed by the Java Virtual Machine (JVM).

-- The JVM uses a garbage collector to automatically remove unused objects, freeing up memory in the background.
-This eliminates the need for developers to manually handle memory management, which is prone to errors like memory leaks.

-- A memory leak occurs when a program continues to use memory but fails to release it when it's no longer needed, leading to slow performance and potential crashes.

-- JVM Memory Areas (as discussed in Section 2, but re-emphasized for memory management):
-- Heap: Where objects and arrays are stored.
-- JVM Stacks: Stores method execution data, local variables, method arguments, and return addresses for each thread.
-- Method Area: Stores static variables and class information.

 ### Input/Output (I/O)